omussell/grim/docs/design.md

 - Dont be like k8s with magical autoscaling.
 Have it show how much CPU/RAM/Disk is available.
 Group hosts together for hosts with similar properties.
 Small number with low CPU/RAM, small number with high CPU/RAM, large number with low CPU etc. Then you can let the humans decide which Group they want the VMs to be running on.
 It figures out if there is capacity and distributes across nodes, and if over provisioned, warns but lets you do it if you want.

-- Storage for VMs, dont use ZFS because it has its own problems.
+- Storage for VMs, ZFS has its own problems.
 Look at Ext4 with LVM per VM.
+ZFS works well but can be annoying with memory and having to mess about with kernel params.
+LVM is also a mess about.

 - Networking and routing, Go app runs metadata service too, so VMs can query it via DNS and find other VMs.
 Firewall rules etc. needs figuring out.